AnyChart/docs.anychart.com/Gantt_Chart_NEW/Live_Edit.md

 You can enable the Live Edit mode either on the whole chart or on its part: on the [data grid](Data_Grid), on the [timeline](Timeline), or on a particular [element](Elements) (except for connectors).

-Depending on the part of the chart you allow editing, different types of editing are enabled:
+Depending on which part of the chart you allow editing, different types of editing are enabled:

 <table>
 <tr><th>Part of Chart</th><th>Editing Types</th></tr>